crossing123/GraphMethySite/README.md

 ###   6. Hybrid Bayesian Optimization experiment (GraphMethySite+)

-HBO is applied to optimize hyperparameter including hops and distance in hybrid space.
+Hybrid Bayesian Optimization (HBO) is applied to optimize hyperparameter including hops and distance in hybrid space.
 And you can change acquisition functions through setting different parameters in HBO.

 `iter_num`:  The number of steps of random exploration you want to perform.
 Random exploration can help by diversifying the exploration space.